One hour event by Scociete Anonyme Ahlqvist

-“Radio Ahlqvist” is a sound installation consists of a network of radios, installed in both sides of the Lithuania-Kaliningrad border in Curonian Spit and within the coverage area of Lithuanian local radio transmitter.
-The radios were set off during the daily program of the local radio and turned on by receiving a certain frequency from the radio tower of Nida which was hijacked periodically by Société Anonyme Ahlqvist from 17th-21st of May 2012.
-Our radios functioned the similar way as the radio controlled mines which were used during the Second World War by the Soviet Union in the city of Viipuri.
-According to Finnish Legend the landmines were set to explode by receiving certain frequencies through radio transmissions.
-The Finnish army brought a portable radio transmitter and played a song called Säkkijärven Polkka over and over for three months to interfere with the Soviet Union transmission.
-After three months the batteries of the mines died.
+“Radio Ahlqvist” is an installation consisting of a network of radios, installed in both sides of the Lithuania-Kaliningrad border in Curonian Spit and within the coverage area of Lithuanian local radio transmitter.
+The radios were set off during the daily program of the local radio and turned on by receiving a certain frequency from the radio tower of Nida which was hijacked periodically by Société Anonyme Ahlqvist on 17th of May 2012.